freewizard20/shoveling/Twitter.md

 33. The physicist is the one nearest to God.
 34. And you think he's a stupid persion?
 Because he had silly like assumptions?
 Nothing would progress if at least of it.
 And what do you think who contributed the better?
 35. Imagining is not a silly thing.
 Imagining makes progress.
 No, seriously.
+36. as individuals make their mark on human history - dr. kaku
+37. Technology brings democracy to individuals, but you need to care it well to stay it right.
+Nothing comes for free.
+The web is very fragile from greedy and evil attempts.
+Guarding the liberty and democracy comes at the individual's enlightment and awareness.
+It is not an easy job.
+Everyone needs to be aware and needs to spend time for it.
+As it is for the individuals, there is no one to do the work for you.
+It's you that needs to be the avengers, not anyone else.
+[Net neurality](https://www.theguardian.com/technology/2014/jul/26/net-neutrality-dead-age-of-digital-discrimination-is-here).
+This is your tool of freedom.
+Take care of it well.
+38. Decentralization and power back to individuals.
+Just as democracy is designed to.
+Whatever not so was a technical lack.
+Not enough resources to do it.
+Now we can.
+We will be more able to do so.
+39. Technology is not the thing that will make humans distopia.
+It will be the humans to do it if ever.
+40. Make the decision making process clean and transparent.
+Handle it carefully.